 Useful Gifts for a Natural Lifestyle

 - Outdoor accessories.
 Does your friend love being outside in all seasons?
-A fantastic pair of wool socks will make their hikes more comfortable, and a reusable, stainless steel water bottle can help them reduce their carbon footprint in more ways than one.
-If your friends like camping or backpacking, this is a really cool lantern that’s lightweight and water resistant.
+A good pair of wool socks will make their hikes more comfortable.
+Also, a reusable stainless steel water bottle always makes a good gift.
+And here is a really cool lantern that’s lightweight and water-resistant.

 - Domestic gifts.
-If your friend is just beginning the natural lifestyle, she’s going to need a lot of new tools to help her out.
-What about an herb garden she can plant herself and grown inside?
-I know from experience that a canning kit also makes a great gift.
-It can be just the encouragement a friend needs to begin preserving their own food…and they might even let you sample it!
+If your friend is just beginning the natural lifestyle, she’s going to need a lot of new tools.
+What about an herb garden she can plant and grown inside?
+Also, a canning kit also makes a great gift.
+It can be just the encouragement a friend needs to begin preserving their own food!
 Another gift that can be fun for the whole family is a hot air popper for homemade popcorn.
 (Don’t forget to throw in the popcorn!)
 If your friend likes to make applesauce or apple butter, you can’t go wrong with an apple peeler.

 - Tea accessories.
-One of the most relaxing things I can do is go share a cup of tea with a friend.
+One of the most relaxing things for me is to share a cup of tea with a friend.
 I never town down a cup of tea, but a proper tea set-up makes it easier to share good tea with others.
-If you think your friend would enjoy making high-quality tea on a regular basis, consider gifting them a variety pack of loose leaf teas, a nice tea infuser, or a pretty mug designed just for loose-leaf tea.
+Consider gifting them a variety pack of loose leaf teas, a nice tea infuser, or a pretty mug designed just for loose-leaf tea.
 Most heavy tea-drinkers swear by their electric kettles, which also make nice gifts.
 (Here’s a little information on what makes electric kettles so useful.)

 - Books.
 There are some great books out there for homesteading and living a natural lifestyle.
-Some of my favorites are The Backyard Homestead, The Self-Sufficient Life and How to Live It, Better Beekeeping, Ball Complete Book of Home Preserving, and of course Matt and Betsy’s DIY Natural Household Cleaners: How to Make Your Own Cleaners Naturally.
+Some of my favorites are The Backyard Homestead, The Self-Sufficient Life and How to Live It, Better Beekeeping, Ball Complete Book of Home Preserving, and of course Matt and Betsy’s DIY Natural Household Cleaners.

 I hope we have you covered when it comes to gift-giving this year.
 I know that I would love to get everything on this list, and I would be happy to give these things, too.

-What are your favorite natural gifts to give, and what are the best ones you’ve received?
+What are your favorite natural DIY Christmas gifts to give and receive?
 Share with us in the comments section!